sydni/auth-workshop/README.md

-# Welcome to our Authentication workshop!
+# Welcome to our Social Integration + Authentication workshop!
 ![soexcited](https://admin.mashable.com/wp-content//uploads/2013/07/Friends1.gif)

 Today we are going to implement a webpage that a user has to sign into to access.
-Like a lot of webpages, we can use google or facebook accounts for authentication.
-Let's start with facebook.
+Like a lot of webpages, we can use Google or Facebook accounts for authentication, sometimes without putting in your password.
+WOWIE!
+Below we have workshops for Facebook Login, Google Login and Firebase Authentication.

+# Facebook

+We'll be showing you guys how to add a Facebook login feature using a pretty simple node module...BUT

-# First things first
+## First things first

 You need to fork and clone this repo duhhhhh!
 Go ahead, you got this.

 ![yougotthis](https://m.popkey.co/82d7a9/Y003o_s-200x150.gif?c=popkey-web&p=popkey&i=mondaymotivation-reactions&l=search&f=.gif)

-# Facebook Authentication
+## Facebook Authentication

 ![officepic](http://wersm.com/wp-content/uploads/2015/10/wersm-john-office-costume.jpg)